Holiday Stress Management Tips for Autism Families

 Counseling Services

-This content is from a webinar Dr. Jennifer Thomas, PhD, BCBA-D, LBA, Director of Clinical Standards at Healing Haven, and Danielle Harrison, MA, LPC, Counselor at Healing Haven presented to parents.
+This content is from a webinar Dr. Jennifer Thomas, PhD, BCBA-D, LBA, Vice President of Clinical Operations at Healing Haven, and Danielle Harrison, MA, LPC, Counselor at Healing Haven presented to parents.
 You can download a copy of the slides here.

 Autism Parenting: Help for Stressed Relationships